-JVS - Path 2 Work - Structured program consisting of employment and life skills workshops, one-onone employment counselling and on-the-job coaching support.
+JVS - Autism Spectrum Disorder (ASD) Job Readiness Project - Structured program consisting of employment and life skills workshops, on-the-job coaching support and paid work placement.

 JobSkills - Right Fit for You - A 20 week paid pre-employment training program for youth with disabilities and/or complex barriers to employment who live in Peel Region or York Region.
 Includes workshop based learning, individual job search support and work placement with on-the-job coaching.